linbug/GeoDB/Db_building_commands.md

 ##Converting all the files into the sql rasters
 http://postgis.net/docs/manual-2.2/using_raster_dataman.html

-raster2pgsql -c -C -s 4326 -n forecast_date *.tiff rainfall.rasters > rainfall_all_Jan18.sql
+raster2pgsql -c -C -s 4326 -n forecast_date *.tiff -t 50x50 rainfall.rasters > rainfall_all_Jan18.sql

 -c                  *--Create new table and populate it with raster(s), this is the default mode.*